zhinoo-zobairi/algorithms-retention-tracker/algorithms/hashing/notes.md

 1. Linear Probing

 Try index + 1, index + 2, … until a free slot is found.

+Trade-Off:

+Clustering = when keys clump together in consecutive slots.
+You hit an occupied slot → move to next → occupied → next → occupied…

+You get longer probe sequences, and average time drifts from O(1) toward O(n).

 `h(key) + i  % table_size`